ibm-cloud-architecture/governed-ml-ops/README.md

    - 6.d.2.
 Model Owner verifies the Model Deployment details by reviewing the Model Deployment endpoint.

    - 6.d.3.
 The Model Owner then updates the `Model Life Cycle Stage` from `Model Deployment Completed` to `Approved for Productionization`.
-Model Owner also updates the field : `Have u moved the model from test to production infrastructure` as YES and then clicks on Save.
+Model Owner then clicks on Save.
 Then, Model owner clicks on actions on top right to `Productionize Model` indicating the model is Ready for Productionization.
 This will move the model to `Approved for Productionization` stage.

 ---------
 <br>